Skip to content

 LeftRight

-Skycutter, a London-based drone company working with Ukrainian firm SkyFall, scored 99.3 out of 100 in the Pentagon's first Drone Dominance Gauntlet at Fort Moore, Georgia — 11.8 points clear of runner-up Neros 1.
-The winning platform was a modified Shrike 10 Fiber FPV drone, from the same family of systems deployed on the Ukrainian front line.
-The remaining nine winners were separated by fewer than three points.
-Ukrainian Defense Drones placed sixth with 72.9 2.
+London-based Skycutter, partnered with Ukrainian firm SkyFall, scored 99.3 out of 100 in the Pentagon's first Drone Dominance Gauntlet at Fort Moore, Georgia, placing 11.8 points ahead of runner-up Neros with a modified Shrike 10 Fiber FPV drone.
+The result beat established US defence contractors.
+Ukrainian Defense Drones placed sixth with 72.9 out of 100.

 Briefing analysis